-If a problem arises that may require veterinary attention, we will consult with Dr. Westcott and his excellent team at Bowen Veterinary Services, the island’s full service surgery clinic, and take appropriate action.
-We also maintain close connections with the North Shore’s and Vancouver’s many fine veterinary hospitals and vets including Dr. Sandra Madden, whose mobile vet service visits Bowen twice a week.
+If a problem arises that may require veterinary attention, we will consult with or local Bowen Vet Hospital, Caulfeild Vet or our mainland emergency vet hospitals, and take appropriate action.
+We maintain close connections with the North Shore’s and Vancouver’s many fine veterinary hospitals and vets to help keep your dog healthy when they’re with us.

 Healthy Grounds & Water

 You’ll be glad to hear we practice high standards in poop cleanup and disposal, with fast removal to our various septic systems around the property.
 Just so you know!
 Our water comes from the Ranch property well and is vigorously filtered through a variety of UV water filtration systems for the freshest and cleanest tasting Bowen Island water!

 The Ranch’s rural landscape changes with seasons and time, so we work continuously to maintain a safe, secure and dog-friendly terrain for your—and our—peace of mind.
 All common areas and the entire double-fenced perimeter, are kept in excellent repair.
 Our 43 gates are secured with double-locked systems and dogs are loaded in and out of the shuttle vehicles in a double-gated area.